Los Angeles Film School

-The Los Angeles Film School (LAFS) (informally, LA Film School) is a for-profit college in Los Angeles, California, offering associate and bachelor's degrees in majors relating to the entertainment industry.
-The school encompasses the Los Angeles Recording School and is accredited by the Accrediting Commission of Career Schools and Colleges and the California Bureau for Private Postsecondary Education.
+The Los Angeles Film School (LAFS and, informally, LA Film School) is a private for-profit college in Los Angeles, California, United States.
+It was founded in 1999 and is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
+The school encompasses the Los Angeles Recording School and offers associate and bachelor's degrees in entertainment industry fields that are taught by experienced practitioners.